What is the ACT Mental Health Act 2015?

 You are invited to have your say on ACT’s Mental Health Act 2015

-The ACT Government is seeking your feedback on the recent implementation of the Mental Health Act 2015.
+The ACT Government is again seeking your feedback on the Mental Health Act 2015.
+The 2019 consultation will focus on the involuntary orders that can be made under the Act:

-Your views will be used to inform reports that will be tabled by the Minister for Mental Health to the Legislative Assembly.
+Your views will be used to inform a second report that will be tabled by the Minister for Mental Health to the Legislative Assembly.

 For more information about the review of the Mental Health Act 2015, contact ACT Health’s Mental Health Policy Unit on firstname.lastname@example.org